edsu/diary/README.md

 ---

+## 9/3/2023

+Feeling like *Hesiod*’s tragic hero, I found myself *maling* *impetuously* across the *forgotten* *provinces* of *Waiz* today.
+A recent *escapade* had inspired an unusual sense of wanderlust within me, coaxing me from the comfort of my predictable routine to journey *transversely* across this peculiar realm.
+Along my adventurous route, I couldn't resist the odd charm of the local *gnomons*, their shadow *flaps* gently swaying and shifting with the *posterior* sun.
+A nearby chill, however, gently embraced me, *suss* whispers of the winds fondled my *mufflings*, making me tie it tighter around me; an *importation* of the northern cold perhaps.
+My chance encounter with a wild *hyæna*, *prow* of the night, both surprised and intrigued me, it’s intimidating features softened under the moonlight.
+These day's events, though unusual, were exactly the kind of intertwining threads I had been *keugel* *tying* this phase into.
+Surely, a day to be remembered.

 ## 9/1/2023

 Today's *visitation* to *Lungtan* felt as though I stepped straight onto a *celluloid* reel, transporting me into a different era.
 Every *inch* of the town was steeped in captivating narratives and archaic charm, utterly *enthrall*ing.
 There was a fascinating tale *pourin*' from the mouth of an old man, speaking of a town called *Laredo*, gossiping about an argument in *Mallington* over some *frivolities*.
 His demeanor was striking; an emblem of *disinterestedness*; his every word seemed as if he viewed the world *differently*.
 But it was in this *disinterestedness* where my fascination bloomed.
 Over *mealtime*, I found myself *afeared*, entangled within stories - from accounts of landscapes stroked by *chalk* to his descriptions of *April* festivities.
 I was in the *lande* of the tales he spun, *inciting* adventurous spirits and itchy feet.